Welcome to the Healthcare Simulation Center (HCSC) in the College of nursing at South Dakota State University.

 - Simulation scenarios will be provided to Healthcare Simulation Center personnel at least two weeks prior to scheduled simulation.
 This will ensure that Healthcare Simulation Center personnel have the appropriate technologies, equipment and disposable supplies to successfully run the simulation.

-- Simulation scenarios used by SDSU CON simulation facilitators will be reviewed for current evidence-based practice biannually by the HCSC Faculty and Staff Teaching Team.
+- Simulation scenarios used by SDSU CON simulation facilitators will be reviewed for current evidence-based practice annually by the simulation and experiential learning committee.

 Resources and Social Media